pomo project MISSION STATEMENT

 descendants of our area's original inhabitants.

-Christine Cobaugh has been a part of the Pomo Project coordinating team since its inception in 2009.
-She is a long-time community activist and an artist/photographer.
-Christine loves creating images from nature as well as pieces that address social issues.
+A part of the Pomo Project coordinating team since its inception in 2009.
+Christine is a long-time community activist and an artist / photographer.
+She loves creating images from nature as well as pieces that address social issues.
 Some of her recent work has been inspired by the beauty and energy of Pomo dancers.

 www.water-spirit.net